ZuhairQuakes/ZuhairQuakes/README.md

 ## 🚀 About Me

-I love developing data, engineering, and geospatial solutions for solving complex problems related to the Earth's subsurface.
+I love developing data solutions for solving complex problems.
 I hold a PhD from a top-tier university and have over 10 years of experience transforming complex data into actionable insights.
 I leverage advanced data science, machine learning, and numerical modeling (FEM/FDM) in Python to develop predictive models, automate analysis pipelines, and deliver actionable insights.

 ### I specialise in:
 1. Data Science and Machine Learning